kahevidales/p53_Raman_spectra_2025/README.md

 If using this dataset in publications, please cite the associated manuscript.

-aren Hernández-Vidales, Juan A. Muñoz Castillo, Selene R. Islas, Andrés Rodríguez-Rodríguez, Vanesa Olivares-Illana, José M. Saniger, Raman and SERS analytical platform with machine learning for classifying wild type p53 and hotspot mutants R175H and R273H, Spectrochimica Acta Part A: Molecular and Biomolecular Spectroscopy, Volume 352,
+Karen Hernández-Vidales, Juan A. Muñoz Castillo, Selene R. Islas, Andrés Rodríguez-Rodríguez, Vanesa Olivares-Illana, José M. Saniger, Raman and SERS analytical platform with machine learning for classifying wild type p53 and hotspot mutants R175H and R273H, Spectrochimica Acta Part A: Molecular and Biomolecular Spectroscopy, Volume 352,